Story of Dr. Radovan Rudik- Moose Lake Dental-Dentist Guelph

 At Moose Lake Dental, you will see the attention to details as soon as you enter the main doors.
 Custom carved door handles welcome you as you enter the reception area.
 You will be greeted by a friendly smile as you take on the sights of a vaulted cottage ceiling and a beautiful fireplace with three televisions.
 You may be surprised to see an assortment of coffee, tea, hot chocolate and bottled water available along with a courtesy internet bar.
 Your children will love our "Kid’s Campground" area.
 Here they can sit back around the simulated fire pit while they enjoy a movie or a good book inside the teepee.

 Each treatment room will have the capability for light temperature adjustment.
 Majority of the rooms were designed to have indirect lighting, so when laying back you will never have the discomfort of directly viewing a light source.
-Ceiling mounted televisions will be for your entertainment.
-They will also have a direct feed to a security camera in the “Kid’s Campground” if you wish to monitor your children.
 Two additional wall mounted televisions in every treatment room are intended for dental and oral health education.

 Noisy mechanical or lab equipment was strategically placed in “L” shaped rooms to reduce their noise transmission.
 Special noise dampening insulation was placed in every single wall throughout the clinic.
 The hallway carpet runner, not only stylish, but primarily intended to absorb and reduce excess noise scatter.